-- Turn TV and DVD player On. - Press the SOURCE or INPUT button on the TV or TV remote to select INPUT or AV. - The TV screen will display the DVD player logo when the correct input is selected. - Insert DVD into player.
+- Press the SOURCE or INPUT button on the TV or TV remote to select INPUT or AV. - The TV screen will display the DVD player logo when the correct input is selected. - Insert DVD into player.
 DVD will begin to load automatically.
 TV screen will typically show "READING" or "LOADING". - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
 You may be able to skip previews if desired by pressing the NEXT button until you see the main menu screen.